 While major dental accidents are rare occurrences, they still happen.
-In fact, dental malpractice encompasses more and more incidents.
+In fact, this has been such a large concern that the definition of dental malpractice has grown to encompass more and more incidents.

-Did you know, for example, that ill-fitting dentures or implants can possibly warrant a dental malpractice claim?
+Did you know, for example, that ill-fitting dentures or implants can possibly warrant a legitimate claim?

-Dental malpractice is often associated with unnecessary dental work being done, carelessness of the dentist, and the failure to diagnose, properly treat or refer to a specialist.
+Dental malpractice is often associated with unnecessary dental work being done, carelessness of the dentist, and the failure to diagnose, properly treat, or refer to a specialist.
+But there are even more situations that could require legal intervention.

-The list below touches on the most common dental malpractice issues:
+The list below touches on the most common issues:

 Failure to Listen, Communicate and Correct Treatment